AutoMcG/steamdeck_tools/README.md

 # Install

 Download or clone this repository onto your steam deck.
-You may need to chmod +x the .sh files for them to work.

 # vidswap

 Vidswap was created to replace the deck startup video file with a file of the user's choice.

-When ./vidswap.sh is run, it reads all files within the 'vids' folder and displays a numbered list of the files.
+When ./vidswap/vidswap.sh is run, it reads all files within the 'vids' folder and displays a numbered list of the files.

 The user then enters the number corresponding to the video they want to put into place.